sciarrilli/wbench-centos/README.md

 # Workbench Server (centos)
-The following "workbench" server is a centos7 linux server is built to provide services for a cumulus linux demo.
+The following "workbench" is a centos7 linux server.
+It is built to provide services for demoing culumus linux.

 It provides the following services:

-dhcpd
+dhcpd<br>
-httpd
+httpd<br>
-named
+named<br>

 It will provide zero touch provisioning services for cumulus linux switches by hosting onie-installer images,a ztp script,and CL license files.